Avinashgurugubelli/avi-tech-blogs/src/blogs/oops/04-polymorphism.md

 <!--
 author: "Avinash Gurugubelli",
 date: "2023-10-01",
-title: "Polymorphism in OOP",
+title: "Polymorphism in Object-Oriented Programming",
 description: "A comprehensive guide to understanding polymorphism in object-oriented programming with Java examples.",
 tags: ["polymorphism", "OOP", "Java", "method overriding", "method overloading"] -->

-# 🔁 Polymorphism in Object-Oriented Programming

 ## 📖 What is Polymorphism?